nakulmitra/java-interview-questions/README.md

 The **Singleton Pattern** ensures that a class has **only one instance** and provides a **global access point** to it.

-### How do you implement a thread-safe Singleton in Java?
+### How do we implement a thread-safe Singleton in Java?

 **Using `synchronized` block (lazy initialization):**